 This paper is structured as follows.
 In section \ref{section:theory}, we overview our method used to invert densities to find the LXC potential and its implementation in a plane-wave pseudopotential code.
+We discuss he exchange-correlation derivative discontinuity for the optimised effective potential (OEP) and LXC potentials in a separate subsection \ref{section:delta_xc}.
 Section \ref{section:comp_details} describes the various computational parameters we have used and also introduces the systems used in this study.
 In section \ref{section:RESULTS}, we present computed band structures from the LXC potentials and from self-consistent KS and generalised Kohn-Sham (GKS) schemes.
 Section \ref{section:local_func_dens} presents the inversion of local/semi-local LDA and PBE densities to quantify the degree of numerical error in the inversion algorithm.
 We then discuss the inversion of HF densities and hybrid functionals in sections \ref{section:LFX} and \ref{section:hybrids} where we also discuss the difference in total energy when a given DFA is evaluated using self-consistent GKS orbitals and the LXC orbitals as a quantitative indicator of the non-locality.
 Results from the inversion of LDA+$U$ densities in transition metal monoxides (TMOs) are presented in section \ref{section:LDA+U}.
 We then discuss the inversion of densities from a meta-GGA functional (rSCAN) when treated in a GKS scheme.
-Finally, we discuss the magnitude of the exchange-correlation derivative discontinuity for the LXC potential in section \ref{section:delta_xc} before we draw conclusions and discuss plans for future work in section \ref{section:CONCLUSIONS}.
+Finally, we draw conclusions and discuss plans for future work in section \ref{section:CONCLUSIONS}.